o3de/o3de.org/content/docs/user-guide/_index.md

 ### Fully Open Source

 Open 3D Engine is fully open sourced under the Linux Foundation.
 Use the currently provided binaries and tools, or fork the code and extend it!

 ### Modern Physically Based Renderer

-The new [Atom graphics engine](atom-guide) is a highly flexible, data-driven, and modern physically based renderer that can be extended for a wide variety of visual and performance needs.
+Open 3D Engine comes with the [Atom physically based renderer](atom-guide): A highly flexible, data-driven, and modern pipeline-based system that can be extended for a wide variety of visual and performance needs.

-Some of the features include:
+Some of Atom's features include:

 + Fully multi-threaded and modular renderer with future distributed rendering support
 + Vulkan, Metal, and DirectX 12 raytracing support
-+ Unified, flexible AZSL language with HLSL compatibility
++ The AZSL shader language, an extension to HLSL designed for flexibility per rendering backend.
-+ Render Pipeline Interface (RPI) allows for forward+, deferred, or hybrid renderer models
++ An abstracted pipeline interface allowing for platform-independent creation of forward+, deferred or hybrid renderers via a pass system.
-+ No limitations!
-Create customizable render passes to match mobile, PC, console, and cloud hardware profiles
++ No limitations on customizable render passes to match hardware restrictions.
-+ Global illumination model allows forward or deferred rendering (per-mesh and per-material) with MSAA/SSAO/SSR support
++ A Global Illumination system that allows forward or deferred rendering on a per-mesh and per-material basis with MSAA/SSAO/SSR support.
-+ No restrictions on resolution sizes for reflection cubemaps
++ No restrictions on resolution sizes for reflection cubemaps.
-+ Support for parallax correction, mixed reflections per render pass, and runtime editing for lighting artists
++ Support for parallax correction, mixed reflections per render pass, and runtime editing and visualization for light artists.
++ Fully multi-threaded and modular renderer with future distributed rendering support.

 New features are being added by the community regularly.
 Read the [Atom Documentation](/docs/atom-guide) to find out more!